 But Jesus was not doing this.
 He was not predicting the end of the world.
 This is why he was warning them about the false predictions of so many other charlatan teachers.

-Jesus predicts the Jewish-Roman wars
+Is Jesus predicting the Jewish-Roman wars?

 The problem with this description is that the Jewish-Roman Wars were more genocide than warfare.
 The Jews had very few weapons while the Romans had legions of well-armed soldiers.
 The Jews were outnumbered and out-weaponized by a long shot.